Bombala railway line: Services

-The future
+Future

 Possibility of reopening Queanbeyan–Cooma section

 The section of track between Michelago and Chakola remains an obstacle for the reopening of the line between Queanbeyan and Cooma.
-Realignment of the Monaro Highway has in a few cases encroached on the rail line reservation and there is also the rail bridge over the Numeralla River which would need to be replaced to meet modern standards.
+Realignment of the Monaro Highway has in a few cases encroached on the rail line reservation and the rail bridge over the Numeralla River would need to be replaced to meet modern standards.
 Hope has been raised a number of times for the full reopening of the section of rail between Queanbeyan and Cooma.
 In recent times, mining operations have commenced near Cooma.

 The future of the far section of line from Cooma to Bombala seems less certain.
 Originally designed for the area's farmers to move their cattle, sheep and produce, this section seems to have fallen victim to the modern age.
 Early last century, the builders of the Cooma to Bombala line hoped that some continuity would eventually follow, with future rail construction and services from Bombala continuing down south across the Victorian border.
 This is evidenced by the main line and perway at Bombala continuing some distance past the station.
 This joining up with the Victorian Railways network never eventuated, despite Victoria having a rail line 100 km away at Orbost until 1987.

-In August 2018 the NSW government announced a $1m feasibility study to examine re-opening the Canberra to Bombala rail line, as well as the extension of the line to the Port of Eden.
-The feasibility study (May 2020) concluded that a Canberra to Eden rail line was not viable, due to high costs and low returns, with a benefit-cost ratio of 0.1.
+A NSW government feasibility study, completed in 2020 at a cost of $1m, examined the re-opening the Canberra to Bombala rail line, as well as the extension of the line to the Port of Eden, concluding that it was not viable due to high costs and low returns, with a benefit-cost ratio of 0.1.

 Further damage was done to the line during the bushfire season of 2019-2020, with some wooden sleepers being burned out along the line between Colinton and Bredbo.
 The road from Burra to Michelago had always crossed the line through an underpass just north of Michelago station.
 However the underpass has now been removed and replaced by a break in the embankment.
 There are a number of large timber bridges, as well as smaller timber culverts, on the line between Michelago and Cooma.
 Local residents saved the bridge across Michelago Creek from a planned demolition, in late 2016.
 However, after over three decades, without significant maintenance work, the bridges are inevitably deteriorating in condition, as time passes.
 Photographs from April 2024 showed the Bombala Railway Precinct to be in reasonable condition including the station buildings.